peterprototypes/peterprototypes.com/content/blog/huggingface-from-rust/index.md

 datasets
 sentencepiece
 ```
 You can, of course, only include the dependencies you need.
-Install them via pip
+Install them via pip:
 ```bash
 pip install -r requirements.txt
 ```